 This essentially makes this major renovation project #6 for us as a family.
 To be honest, I think we have at least 2 more to go (just don’t tell Dave).
 We’ll just call Sweeten.

 Thank you, Kusum and Dave, for sharing your attic renovation with us!

 BATHROOM RESOURCES: Retrospect Ceramic sink console: American Standard.
 Niche tiles in Oceanside Sanctuary and Summer Storm; one-inch white glazed hexagonal floor tiles; 3×6 white subway wall tiles; sky blue penny rounds shower floor tile: Westchester Tile & Marble.
-Purist hardware & bathroom accessories in chrome, Awaken Hydrorail shower fixtures in chrome, Veil toilet: Kohler.
+Purist hardware & bathroom accessories in chrome, Awaken Hydrorail shower fixtures in chrome, Veil toilet: Appliances Connection.
 Magnifying mirror: Simple Human.
 Astro-0274 Tube Wall Light: Ideas4lighting.com.
 Shower glass doors, medicine cabinet, built-in wall cabinet: Custom by general contractor.
 Paint in Silver Cloud: Benjamin Moore.

 MASTER BEDROOM RESOURCES: Paint in Gray Owl, paint in Sea Haze on backs of bookcases/millwork: Benjamin Moore.
 Bedside sconces: Rejuvenation.
 Brayden Studio Dailey 3-light semi-flush mount: Wayfair.
 Built-in cabinetry: Custom by general contractor.

 CLOSET RESOURCES: Paint in White Wisp: Benjamin Moore.